manasivaraiya/bengali-female-vs-male-names/README.md

 ## Possible Use Cases

-1. Sequence Classificaion using RNN, LSTM etc
+1. Sequence Classificaion using RNN, LSTM etc [check the sample notebook in notebook directory]
 2. Sequence modeling using other type of machine learning algorithms
 3. Gender recognition based on names